-Eligible spouse, as defined in 38 USC § 4215(a), means the spouse of any of the following:
+Eligible spouse, as defined in 38 USC § 4215(a), means the spouse of any of the following:88

-- any Veteran who died of a service-connected disability; - any member of the Armed Forces serving on active duty who, at the time of application for the priority, is listed in one or more of the following categories and has been so listed for a total of more than 90 days: - o missing in action; - o captured in line of duty by a hostile force; or - o forcibly detained or interned in the line of duty by a foreign government or power; - any Veteran who has a total disability resulting from a service-connected disability, as evaluated by the US Department of Veterans Affairs (USDVA);

-any Veteran who died while a total disability resulting from a service-connected disability was in existence, as evaluated by USDVA.
+- any Veteran who died of a service-connected disability; - any member of the Armed Forces serving on active duty who, at the time of application for the priority, is listed in one or more of the following categories and has been so listed for a total of more than 90 days: - missing in action; - o captured in line of duty by a hostile force; or - o forcibly detained or interned in the line of duty by a foreign government or power; - any Veteran who has a total disability resulting from a service-connected disability, as evaluated by the US Department of Veterans Affairs (USDVA); - any Veteran who died while a total disability resulting from a service-connected disability was in existence, as evaluated by USDVA.

-Note.
-An eligible spouse whose eligibility is derived from a living Veteran or military service member would lose their eligibility if the Veteran or military service member were to lose the status that is the basis for the eligibility (e.g., if a Veteran with a total service-connected disability were to receive a revised disability rating at a lower level).
-Similarly, for an eligible spouse whose eligibility is derived from a living Veteran or military service member, that eligible spouse's eligibility would be lost upon divorce from the Veteran or military service member.
+Eligible spouses whose eligibility for priority of service is derived from living Veterans or military service members would lose eligibility if the Veteran or military service member were to lose the status that is the basis for eligibility (e.g., if a Veteran with a total service-connected disability were to receive a revised disability rating at a lower level).
+Similarly, eligible spouses whose eligibility for priority of service is derived from living Veterans or military service members, eligible spouses' eligibility would be lost upon divorce from the Veterans or military service members.